unxok/dataedit/test-vault/Welcomeee.md

 - [ ] Add rest of settings to block config modal
 - [ ] Create other toolbar items for other settings if applicable
 - [ ] Create customizable toolbar
+- [ ] prevent duplicate ids from being used

 TODO Add keydown for enter and escape for all inputs